Wagan8r/essentials-kit/README.md

 successful token verification, a `User` object will be created that contains the user's basic information.
 Additionally, the user will be set as the principal in the current context of the Spring `SecurityContextHolder`.

-Upon exiting any `@Controller` resource method, the current security context's principal will be inspected and a newly generated JWT will be placed within the response's `Authorization` header.
+Upon exiting any `@Controller` resource method, the current security context's principal will be inspected and a refreshed JWT will be placed within the response's `Authorization` header.

 Requests to secured endpoints must contain an `Authorization` header using the `Bearer` scheme e.g. `"Authorization":
 "Bearer <jwt>"`.
 Clients making requests to resources secured by the essentials-kit should continually update their